Lost & Found:

 Natural Disaster Preparedness

 Potential disasters include earthquakes and flooding and in the more mountainous areas, landslides and avalanches.
 Please review what to do in certain situations before coming to Japan.
 When in Matsumoto, please check with your hotel about their policies for emergency situations.
 When out and about, evacuation shelter signs are located throughout the city and can help guide you to safe areas.
+See the English Disaster Preparedness and Prevention page (translated via Google Translate) on the Matsumoto City Official Website.
+(Japanese page) You can also download the English PDF of their Disaster Management Handbook by Matsumoto City and English PDF of the useful tools to offer information to international visitors when disasters occur.

 The Japan Meteorological Agency (JMA)